richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- 2d propagation of points

-- dropping poor neighborhood points
+=> affine matrices are quite bad ...

+- repeated drop extrema points -- for when there are several really bad points pushing off stats

+- isolated chunks of bad matches that need to be eaten away at?
+	=> - HOW

+		- patches would help

+- keep track of FWD-BAK matches and only use these?

+- add drop distance points -- where average camera distance >> population

+- F & R restrictions prevent matches from spreading ...

+- drop voting 2D based on:
+	- difference in affine transforms
 	- F
 	- R
 	- NCC
 	- 3D location / distances
 	...

+- why are initial matches dropped - from: 8662 -> 7173 ?

 - BA point locations to update cameras?

 - simpler patch initting / rougher

--> create easy set of ~6 images for pipeline test
-	- bench is ok
+- eventually keep track of which cells were already attempted and failed ()

-- convert from affine MATRIX to MATRIX2D
+- convert from affine MATRIX to MATRIX2D & reuse

 - affine matrix estimation is very wrong in some places ?